 Don’t go through your child’s things randomly if you don’t have a reason to.
 Don’t read your child’s journal.
 This just breaches their trust and teaches them to be more sneaky.
 Don’t constantly ask your child if they were out drinking or doing drugs.
 Believe them when they tell you where they were.

-Teenagers have a lot on their plate, including having to deal with the stress of getting good grades and high ACT or SAT scores, completing college applications, and participating our extracurricular activities.
-Let them relax sometimes and don’t constantly remind them to do this or that; sometimes they just need a break.
+Teenagers have a lot on their plate, including dealing with the stress of getting good grades and high ACT or SAT scores, completing college applications, and participating in extracurricular activities.
+Let them relax, and don’t constantly remind them to do this or that; sometimes, they just need a break.
 Also, if your child is no longer interested in a sport they are good at, let it go.
 You shouldn’t force them to do a sport if they are not enjoying it.

 - Growing up with social media, self-confidence can be difficult

-Social media allows us to constantly see other people’s lives and how happy they seem.
-It can be difficult to feel confident when we see how perfect other people look in their photos.
+Social media allows us to see other people’s lives and how happy they seem.
+Feeling confident when seeing how perfect other people look in their photos can be difficult.

 - We appreciate you even if we don’t always show it

-We are always grateful for everything you have done for us, whether it’s packing us lunch or taking us to sports practice.
-We are truly thankful, so you don’t have to keep reminding us “look at everything I do for you” even if we seem ungrateful at times.
+We are always grateful for everything you have done for us, whether packing us lunch or taking us to sports practice.
+We are truly thankful, so you don’t have to keep reminding us, “look at everything I do for you,” even if we seem ungrateful sometimes.

 A huge part of being a teenager is trying to figure out who you are and what you want to do with your life.
-A lot of teens are still trying to find themselves, which can explain why many teenagers might dress “oddly” or wear things that you wouldn’t have worn.
-Don’t judge them for their choice in clothing, hairstyles, etc.
+Many teens are still trying to find themselves, which explains why many teenagers might dress “oddly” or wear things they wouldn’t have worn.
+Don’t judge them for their choice of clothing, hairstyles, etc.